Immigration and Asylum

 The domestic violence rule states that you will be entitled to ILR if:

-• you are in the UK on a temporary partner/ spousal visa (partner of a British citizen, a person settled in the UK, or a member of the armed forces who has served at least four years);
+- you are in the UK on a temporary partner/ spousal visa (partner of a British citizen, a person settled in the UK, a member of the armed forces who has served at least four years, or a person with permission to enter or stay on a work and economic route or as a student or graduate);

-• a specialist domestic abuse support service such as Women’s Aid can confirm supporting you;
+- a specialist DA support service such as Women’s Aid can confirm supporting you;

-• you have no money to support yourself and are at risk of destitution (due to financial abuse or simply not being able to work).
+- you require a short period of leave to remain with access to public funds that are not tied to the abuser’s visa status as you have no money to support yourself and are at risk of destitution (due to financial abuse or simply not being able to work)

-If you have leave as a fiancé́, student or worker you cannot make an application under the domestic violence rule even if you have married someone who is British or present and settled in the UK (has ILR).
+If you have leave as a fiancé́, student or worker you cannot make an application under the domestic violence rule even if you have married someone who is British or present and settled in the UK (has ILR), although you may be able to access MVDAC.

 However, there may be other applications that you could make if you want to remain in the UK.
 These include: